 - A copy of a valid passport or identity card; - A copy of an original degree certificate with a translation into Dutch, French, German or English if the degree is in another language; - If you are enrolled in your final year of secondary education, you can submit a copy of an original and signed letter from your secondary school confirming that you are expected to complete the programme at the end of the current academic year.
 This document must also confirm that the qualification which will be obtained is sufficient to start university in the country concerned.
-Please also include an upto-date transcript of recently acquired study results. - A copy of the original academic transcripts with a translation into Dutch, French, German or English if they are in another language; - Proof that you have studied English as a foreign language (if not mentioned on your diploma of secondary education); - If your mother tongue is English, or the language of instruction in secondary school was English, you will need to submit proof of this and prove that you have studied another European language as a foreign language instead (with a minimum of 50 hours, this can be either at school or as an extracurricular course); - Copies of other diplomas, degrees and/or certificates.
+Please also include an up-to-date transcript of recently acquired study results.
+These documents should be translated into Dutch, French, German or English if they are in another language. - A copy of the original academic transcripts with a translation into Dutch, French, German or English if they are in another language; - Proof that you have studied English as a foreign language (if not mentioned on your diploma of secondary education); - If your mother tongue is English, or the language of instruction in secondary school was English, you will need to submit proof of this and prove that you have studied another European language as a foreign language instead (with a minimum of 50 hours, this can be either at school or as an extracurricular course). - Copies of other diplomas, degrees and/or certificates.

 When you submit your enrolment application, you must also pay the advance fee.
 Otherwise your enrolment will not be processed or assessed.
-If you need a student visa, you must pay the advance fee of 2,000 euros before 15 April 2022.
-If you don't need a student visa, the deadline is 31 August 2022.
+If you need a student visa, you must pay the advance fee of 2,000 euros before 15 April 2025.
+If you don't need a student visa, the deadline is 31 August 2025.
 We do advise paying the fee as soon as possible to ensure that your enrolment can be processed and assessed in time.